 36.)
 Union Park Heritage Carousel (1801 Pennsylvania Ave, Des Moines).
 There’s enough to do at this park you can easily spend a full day here.
 At only .50 cents for kids and $1 for adults, ride the Carousel numerous times, wear a swimming suit and play in the wading pool, and go down the Des Moines famous rocket slide.

 37.)
 Field of Dreams (28995 Lansing Rd, Dyersville).
 While not in Central Iowa, this is an easy drive from Des Moines and an iconic Iowa Road Trip must!
-There’s hotels or bed and breakfasts nearby the Field or make it a day trip.
+There are hotels or bed and breakfasts nearby the Field or make it a day trip.

 38.)
 Honey Creek Resort (12633 Resort Dr, Moravia).
 Also not technically in Central Iowa, the resort is an easy, short drive from Des Moines that offers plenty of outdoor summer fun!
 Sitting on Rathbun Lake, there’s the usual boating, fishing, jet skiing, and kayaking.
-There’s cabins to stay in or the hotel, a restaurant on site, hiking, DNR hosted programs, and an indoor water park to enjoy.
+There are cabins to stay in or the hotel, a restaurant on-site, hiking, DNR-hosted programs, and an indoor water park to enjoy.

 41.)
 McHenry Park Spraygrounds (1012 Oak Park Ave, Des Moines).
 One of my favorite spraygrounds in the city keeps the kids busy and cool on hot summer days.

 42.)
 Greenwood/Ashworth Park and Splashgrounds (4500 Grand Ave, Des Moines).
-Walk around the pond, play on the equipment, and/or run around the splashgrounds.
+Walk around the pond, play on the equipment, and/or run around the splash grounds.
 Everything in this park is newly installed (as of last summer) or upgraded.
-Great, central spot to meet friends for a playdate during the summer.
+A great, central spot to meet friends for a playdate during the summer.